The mod $p$ Riemann-Hilbert correspondence and the perfect site: The contravariant Riemann--Hilbert correspondence

 As a consequence, we obtain the following result on the category of unit $R[F]$-modules; for regular noetherian $\mathbb{F}_p$-algebras satisfying $F$-finiteness assumptions, this result is due to Ma \cite[Th.~1.3]{Ma14} (who also proves the lower bound).

 \begin{corollary} Let $R$ be an $\mathbb{F}_p$-algebra whose Frobenius is flat and which has global dimension $d$ (e.g., a regular noetherian $\mathbb{F}_p$-algebra of Krull dimension $d$).
 Then the abelian category of unit $R[F]$-modules has global dimension $\leq d+1$. \end{corollary} \begin{proof} In light of \cite[Rem.~3.1.8]{BLRH}, the abelian category of $R[F]$-modules has global dimension $\leq d + 1$.
-Since $\mathrm{Ext}$-groups in unit $R[F]$-modules are computed in all $R[F]$-modules thanks to \Cref{unitisderivedofheart}, the result follows. \end{proof} \begin{remark} If $R$ is $F$-finite regular noetherian, it follows that $\mathcal{D}_{\mathrm{unit}}(R[F])$ is simply the derived $\infty$-category of the ring of \Cref{unitasmodules}. \end{remark}
+Since $\mathrm{Ext}$-groups in unit $R[F]$-modules are computed in all $R[F]$-modules thanks to \Cref{unitisderivedofheart}, the result follows. \end{proof}

 In the remainder of the subsection, we assume that $R$ is a regular noetherian $\mathbb{F}_p$-algebra.